How Long Does It Take To Learn Chinese? 2025 Timeline & Expert Tips

 Tips for advanced learners: Study complex texts, read literature/poetry, watch news, and debate advanced topics with other fluent speakers.

-Before estimating how long does it takes to learn Chinese, you must first define what “learning Chinese” means to you.
+Before estimating how long it takes to learn Chinese, you must first define what “learning Chinese” means to you.
 Here are some common goals for Chinese language learners:

 - Hold basic conversations for travel or social interactions